Tree Safety & Survey

 There is no need to be put off purchasing due to having trees on or close to your property.
 We can provide expert advice on the safety of the trees, as well as any potential problems they pose with regard to drains or foundations.

 Whether you have 1 or 1000 trees we are able to provide a survey and inspection service to meet your needs.
-Several levels of survey and inspection are offered including the use of the Quantified Tree Risk Assessment methodology.
-In all cases our surveyors and inspectors are experienced professionals holding recognised qualifications in tree inspection.
+Several levels of survey and inspection are offered including the use of internationally respected Tree Risk Assessment methodologies.
+In all cases our assessors and inspectors are experienced professionals holding recognised qualifications in tree inspection.

-At a basic level we offer a Walkover Survey whereby our surveyor does not inspect each tree individually but makes a cursory visual assessment of your trees, only inspecting those showing signs of debility or structural weakness.
+At a basic level we offer a Active Walkover Survey whereby our surveyor does not inspect each tree individually but makes a general visual assessment of your trees, only inspecting those showing signs of debility or potential hazard features.
 The aim is to identify safety issues and make recommendations.
-This provides a quick, cost effective approach to surveying, but does not give the benefit of the detail provided by inspection.
+This provides a quick, cost effective approach to assessing your trees and ensures we only carry out detailed assessment where necessary.
 Reports are typically in a tabulated form with trees being grouped where necessary.

-Click on the picture to link you to the QTRA website for more information.
+Click on the pictures to link you to the QTRA or VALID website for more information.

 We have used the methodology successfully in managing large tree populations for commercial and local government clients.
 The methodology allows us to identify which parts of the population need inspection soonest and to develop tree risk strategies based on the data collected.